kng/satnogs-client-docker/lsf/LSF-GUIDE.md

 <br>Recreate the container with the usual `docker-compose up -d`

 ## Addons
-The gr-satellites integration and addons can be activated by changing the `image:` in the service satnogs_client as seen in the commented line below the default image.
+The gr-satellites integration and addons can be activated by changing the `image:` in the service satnogs_client as seen in the commented lines below the default image.<br>
+Two images exist today, :lsf-addons which is bases on the stable :master, and :lsf-dev-addons which is based on experimental :master-unstable.<br>
 Some additional settings is needed to activate its functionality, simply remove the comment (#) in front of the following lines in `station.env`:
 ```
 SATNOGS_PRE_OBSERVATION_SCRIPT=satnogs-pre {{ID}} {{FREQ}} {{TLE}} {{TIMESTAMP}} {{BAUD}} {{SCRIPT_NAME}}
 SATNOGS_POST_OBSERVATION_SCRIPT=satnogs-post {{ID}} {{FREQ}} {{TLE}} {{TIMESTAMP}} {{BAUD}} {{SCRIPT_NAME}}
 UDP_DUMP_HOST=0.0.0.0
 ```

+Please note that the pre-/-post scripts need to exist in the image, else observations will fail, so make sure to comment out the above lines if you go back to the default image.

+There is a lot more functionality in the addons, please check out the [repo](https://github.com/kng/satnogs-client-docker/tree/main/addons) for the latest information.

 ## Development and building
 TODO, building images, choosing own repos etc.